 1) Apply for student loans

-There are a number of loans that you can apply for on this website and each loan will require different details.
-Undergraduate students will be directed to FAFSA.gov to apply for loans they eligible for.
+There are several loans that you can apply for on this website, and each loan will require different details.
+Undergraduate students will be directed to FAFSA.gov to apply for the loans they are eligible.
 Graduate students, professional students, and even parents can apply for PLUS loans here.

 2)Get access to videos that educate viewers on student loans

-There are a number of videos present on the site which cover topics such as the various repayment options available to you, student aid programs available, steps to be taken in case you forget your FSA ID, tips for parents regarding the FAFSA form, and more.
+There are videos present on the site which cover topics like repayment plans, student aid programs, steps to be taken in case you forget your FSA ID, tips for parents regarding the FAFSA form, and many more.